Jdzelhorst/JD_s_BattleShip_Game/README.md

 - __A Scoring Board__
   - If the computer can fight back and the game can end in a win, a draw or a loss,
   - we can also implement a scoring board.
 Counting every win, draw or loss by the player and computer.

+## Testing

+### Validator and Github errors

+- __Validator__
+  - The [pep8ci](https://pep8ci.herokuapp.com/) gave no errors in my code.

+- __Github errors__
+  - I changed the Linter in github after reading a tip in the project-portfolio-3 channel in Slack:
+    - Searching "Python: Select Linter" in the Command Palette.
+    - Chose the Flake8 linter.
+  - This way I didn't get errors for not having uppercase variables.
+  - There are no errors or warnings in my run.py file.

+### Bugs

+#### Fixed Bugs

+- Fixed a bug where board_size was called before being referenced.
+- Fixed a bug where num_ships was called before being referenced.
+-

+#### Unfixed Bugs

+- Some ships have the same generated coordinates.
+- The game sometimes ends to quickly; before the attempts are less than the amount of ships left.
+- The print commands do not line up neat in relation to the board. (not really a bug, more a personal flaw)

+## Credits

+- Changing the pylint in github [tip](https://code-institute-room.slack.com/archives/C027C3S3TEU/p1631013285037400?thread_ts=1631012358.036500&cid=C027C3S3TEU)